ensconced/strand-animated-demo/README.md

 At each step, the "crossing point" (i.e. the point at the centre of the blue line) is added to an array representing the growing strand.

 ![knot demo](https://i.imgur.com/dUGQczy.gif)

-This is a simple example where the knot consists of one strand only.

-The demonstration in this repository limits itself to one stage of the knot-drawing algorithm, namely the stage which produces an array of points through which the constructed strand will pass.
-This array of points is constructed on the basis of a 'frame', which is just a collection of points and a set of lines connecting those points.

 **Not** covered in this repo: